 Handedness development timeline

 Between the ages of 2 and 3, it’s common to start to see toddlers favor one hand over the other for certain tasks, and by the age of 5 or 6, handedness is usually pretty set in stone.
-It’s not necessarily a one-or-the-other question, though – many people, both children and adults, have one hand that they favor for certain tasks, like eating, and the other hand for other tasks, like building with blocks, throwing a ball, or counting on his fingers.
+It’s not necessarily a one-or-the-other question, though – many people, both children and adults, have one hand that they favor for certain tasks, like eating, and the other hand for other tasks, like building with blocks, throwing a ball, or counting on their fingers.

 A 2013 Canadian study suggests that handedness preference might develop earliest when it comes to food, and then later spread to other tasks.
 On the other hand, when adults talk about handedness, writing hand is one of the main things they discuss, but most toddlers don’t start penning their first masterpiece until at least the age of 4 or 5.
 In the end, there are some children who start to show a strong hand-preference earlier on, while others stay somewhat ambidextrous for a while longer, and a few stay ambidextrous their whole lives.